IQ OPTION MULTIPLIER MEANING: LEVERAGE EXPLAINED IN DETAIL

 Cryptocurrencies are generally much more volatile than the global stock markets and especially the forex market.
 It is also much less liquid than, for example, the major currency pairs.
-With this in mind, it comes as no surprise that IQ Option limits the available leverage on standard cryptocurrency CFDs to 1:2 for EU retail traders and 1:10 for non-EU citizens and EU pro traders.
+With this in mind, it comes as no surprise that IQ Option limits the available leverage on standard cryptocurrency CFDs to 1:10 for non-EU citizens.

-Here are some examples of standard cryptocurrency CFDs offered by IQ Option and their maximum leverage settings (for non-EU and pro EU clients):
+Here are some examples of standard cryptocurrency CFDs offered by IQ Option and their maximum leverage settings:

 *Please note that these leverage settings may change from time to time.